Is accounts receivable an asset?

 Assets are the lifeblood of every company.
 They are a key variable in calculating business liquidity and can be used as collateral for debt financing if it becomes necessary.
 Let’s go back to the balance sheet.
 It’s the one place in financial reporting where assets are broken out into categories.
 The first of these is“current assets.”
 The category looks like this:

 · Prepaid expense

 Accounts receivable is listed in the current assets section.
 These are assets that can be easily liquidated in a short period of time, thus the classification as “current.”
 Financial analysts use the “current assets” portion of the balance sheet to calculate liquidity ratios.
 Other line items on the asset side of the balance sheet are considered non-liquid assets.
 They include:

 · Intangible assets

 These assets are illiquid because they’re considered long-term and not guaranteed to convert to cash within one year unless they are sold.
 These assets also depreciate.
 Balance sheets with long-term illiquid assets on them will include a line item for “accumulated depreciation.”
 That depreciation decreases the asset value of a long-term asset.

-The simple explanation for this is the one we’ve already stated.
+There's a simple explanation for whether accounts receivable is a liability or asset.
 Accounts receivable are invoices that are expected to convert to cash within one year.
 That makes them a current asset.
 Owners and shareholders view them that way.
-Potential lenders use them to calculate risk, and investors use them as part of a company’s valuation.
+Potential lenders use them to calculate risk and investors use them as part of a company’s valuation.
 We’ll get into that in more detail below.